wprince0288/web-s10-redux-toolkit-mp-start/README.md

 #### 👉 TASK 4 - Flesh out the actions

-❗ Note that tasks 4 and 5 can be done in parallel.
+❗ Note that this task and the next one (wiring actions to components) can be done in parallel.

 Revisit [quotesSlice.js](./frontend/state/quotesSlice.js) and **create reducers** for the different actions that can affect global state.
 In order of increasing difficulty, these would be: